-Route type: For all / for some.
-This woodland and meadow walk gives access to the beautiful River Rothay - OS Explorer Map OL7
+Route type: For all / for many (the route has been improved in 2015 - the for some section shown in the map is now suitable for many) This woodland and meadow walk gives access to the beautiful River Rothay - OS Explorer Map OL7

 Distance: 1.25 km or 0.8 miles for all, 2.25 km or 1.4 miles for some

 Start point: Car park south of the A591.
 Dedicated disabled spaces are available - grid ref.
 NY 351065

 Turning points: For all, gate into Penny Rock Wood - grid ref.
 NY 346061 For some, just beyond the stream - grid ref.
 NY 343059

 Facilities: Toilets with baby changing facilities 40 metres from car park.
 Ice cream van across the road

 Getting there: Bus: regular 555 and 599 services along the A591 from Ambleside and Keswick.
 Car: A591 for 4 km north of Ambleside.